Mass State Retirement

 The State Employee Retirement Plan (SERS)

-The State Employee Retirement Plan (SERS) is a mandatory defined benefit plan in which 9% of the employee’s salary plus an additional 2% of any earnings over $30,000 will be deducted on a pre-tax basis each pay period and invested the plan.
+The State Employee Retirement Plan (SERS) is a mandatory defined benefit plan for eligible employees in which 9% of the employee’s salary plus an additional 2% of any earnings over $30,000 will be deducted on a pre-tax basis each pay period and invested the plan.
 Annually, employees will receive a statement of their account which includes contributions, interest earned and balance.
 Vesting is 10 years after credible service.
-For more detailed information on SERS, please visit Benefit Guide for the Massachusetts State Employee Retirement System.
+For more detailed information on SERS, please visit the Benefit Guide for the Massachusetts State Employee Retirement System.